-indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-ure Characteristic Indicators the or tics Reduction in carbon emissions.
+Characteristic Indicators Reduction in carbon emissions.
 1. Carbon Emissions Reduction: 2030 Target.

 By 2030, the Fund aims to achieve a weighted average carbon dioxide equivalent emissions reduction of at least 50% (scope 1 and 2 emissions) versus the Baseline Emissions.